 Pave the way with a pilot team

-Choose a department or even a branch of your company that will be first to use the platform.
-This pilot phase helps you iron out any kinks in your implementation and honing any training you’ve set up for your teams.
+Choose a department or even a branch of your company that will be the first to use the platform.
+This pilot phase helps you iron out any kinks in your implementation and hone any training you’ve set up for your teams.
 Gather their feedback, make adjustments and use this opportunity to ensure your full launch goes as smoothly as possible.

 Ideally, other teams will see your pilot team in action and say, “I want that”.